soomro30/zoppo/src/_work/jool.markdown

 section7: |
   From here?
 So much is possible.
 Having taken this massive step in digitalization, JOOL has opened the floodgates of opportunity and possibilities for itself.
 ---
+The Scandinavian investment bank JOOL called us in to help them build a comprehensive online platform for investing in high-yield bonds.
+Working closely together over the course of a year, we did just that.